What is Ufer stand for ?

 Ufer ground can be used as the main grounding system and it is not required by the national electrical code to add a ground rod in addition to the Ufer.

-However, if you have two buildings located on the same lot for example, if the garage and the main house are not attached and each building has an electrical box then each detached structures require a separate ufer ground when pouring new footings.
+If you have two buildings located on the same lot, for example, if the garage and the main house are not attached and each building has a separate footings and an electrical box then each detached structures require a separate ufer ground when pouring new footings.

 It also can be designed by an electrical engineer to be used as the main ground for high rise buildings.
 It was proved to be affective and its commonly used in new constructions.